-- □ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog. - □ In the Mode frame, Type option list, select the two-switch coupling with control line, slave radio button. - □ In the Coupling port frame, select the port on which you connect the network segments in the Port drop-down list.
+☐ Open the Switching > L2-Redundancy > FuseNet > Ring/Network Coupling dialog. \square In the Mode frame, Type option list, select the two-switch coupling with control line, slave radio button.
+In the Coupling port frame, select the port on which you connect the network segments from the Port drop-down list.
+Configure the Coupling port and the ring ports on different ports.